RELabUU/Interactive-Narrator/README.md

     │
 ```
 Note that you should place the Visual Narrator folder in the same directory as your
-Interactive Narrator (InteractiveNarrator) folder.
+Interactive Narrator (InteractiveNarrator) is in.

-Change this line(21) in app.py:
+Now change this line(21) in app.py:
 sys.path.append('/home/gjslob/Documents/environments/inarrator/VisualNarrator')
 to:
 sys.path.append('/path/on/your/computer/yourvirtualenvironment/VisualNarrator')